scottmarlowe/Marlowe_CCA_Mechatronics_2020/README.md

 ![blinking](/Week4/blinking.jpg)

 A close encounters of the third kind light sequence using delay coding.

 ![close encounters](/Week4/close encounters.jpg)

 https://youtu.be/8M5ZBc7ynqw

 Light sensor sending information to the computer.

 ![light sensors](/Week4/light sensors.jpg)

 https://youtu.be/K-38DAcPvN4

 WEEK 5

 Considering planetary gears and if they can be used for this project.

 ![planetary gears](/Week5/planetary gears.jpg)

 https://youtu.be/du1b_oT3mYc

 WEEK 6

-Installed a potentiometer to control an LED
+Installed a potentiometer to control an LED.

+Installed an ultrasonic sensor to control the brightness of and LED

 ![potentiometer](/Week5/potentiometer.jpg)

 WEEK 7